hifza-anjum/TSF-Internship/README.md

 # TSF-Internship
-This repository contains source code and csv files for the internship named Data Science and Business Analytics.
+This repository contains source code and csv files for the internship named Data Science and Business Analytics..